The Parachute Club: Reunion and band revival (2005–2008, 2011–2014)

 In 2005, a reconstituted Parachute Club commenced performing, co-headlining a reunion show with Martha and the Muffins and headlining at Toronto's City Roots Festival.
 The reconstituted band included original members Segato, Bryans, and Gray, as well as Brownstone (who was a member of the band for their second and third albums).
 Masi, Conger, Steve Webster and Davidson were not part of this revived line-up.
 New members of the revived line-up were Mystic Walsh and Miranda Walsh (daughters of Eric Walsh, lead singer of Toronto reggae band Messenjah) on vocals, and Ashley Wey on keyboards.
 By 2008, these new members had been replaced by Chendy Leon Jr, Glenda del Monte and Rebecca Campbell (although Miranda Walsh subbed for an absent Campbell at one 2008 show).

 In 2006, The Parachute Club was inducted into the Canadian Indies Hall of Fame.
 Founding member Margo Davidson died May 17, 2008, aged 50.

 Through 2008, the reconstituted band performed on a regular basis, although they did not release any new material.
 The Parachute Club did not play any dates after August 2008, and the band's website was not updated after this time.
+"Rise Up" was given the SOCAN Classic Award in 2000.

 Segato performed "Rise Up" at the state funeral of Jack Layton on August 27, 2011, with the choir of the Metropolitan Community Church of Toronto.
 The Parachute Club reunited again on September 30, 2011, for a free show in Toronto's David Pecaut Square to celebrate their induction to Canada's Walk of Fame.
 The band line-up for the reunion consisted of original members Lorraine Segato (vocals), Dave Gray (guitar), and Steve Webster with new recruits Chris Brown (keyboards), Art Avalos (drums) and Vicki Randle (percussion, backing vocals).
 Billy Bryans, too ill to perform for the entire show, did join the band on drums for their last two numbers, including "Rise Up".
-Bryans, one of three musicians to be part of every Parachute Club lineup, died April 23, 2012, at age 63, following a long battle with cancer.
+Bryans, one of three musicians to be part of every Parachute Club line-up, died April 23, 2012, at age 63, following a long battle with cancer.